 For example, one of the cutest cafes in all of Vienna is Cafe NEKO.
 Why did I love this place so much?
 Because Cafe NEKO is a self-proclaimed cat cafe.
 Yup, you’re allowed to cuddle and play with the resident cats as you enjoy your fine coffee and cake.
 This is a total dream scenario for solo travelers in Vienna, especially for people who might start to feel a tad homesick.

 All in all, you don’t want to skip over the cafes on when seeing Vienna alone.
+A personal tip would be to go to Vienna in the summer and sip your coffee outside!
+Outstanding people watching.

-4. Biking into the Countryside is Fabulous.
+Biking into the Countryside is Fabulous

 Vienna is surprisingly bike friendly for such a big city.
 Designated bike lanes make it easy for cycles to zip throughout the city.

 By seeing Vienna on two wheels rather than two legs, you’re able to venture out into the nearby Austrian countryside.
 Vienna is located on the Danube River, which makes for especially scenic biking.
+It’s easy enough to rent a bike on your own.

-5. Find Old School Entertainment at Prater Park.
+Find Old School Entertainment at Prater Park

 Amusement parts promise smiles.
 And you’ll feel that same childlike joy when you go to visit Prater Park.